royensanichi/simple-task-planner/README.md

-Simple Task Planner and exe to run (on dist folder) developed with Python
+a Simple Task Planner Application with .exe program to run (on dist folder) developed with Python

-to create the .exe use pyInstaller